lambdaclass/concrete/README.md

 - no GC as the default runtime story;
 - linear ownership: non-`Copy` values are used exactly once;
+- Hylo/Val-style second-class references: mutation is allowed, but safe references are scoped access paths, not returned/stored lifetime-bearing values;
 - compile-time borrowing for memory discipline;
 - explicit capabilities in function headers for side effects;
 - fixed arrays and explicit control flow as the easy path;